thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 ![architecture authors](images/architecture-authors.gif)

-In that service we only need to implement a **REST API** which provides a get author information.
+In that service we only need to implement to provide a **REST API** for a get author request.
 Normally, we would implement also a database access, but in our case, we will only return sample data information.
-That sounds not a lot, but with this sample we touch following topics:
+That sounds not a lot, but with this small sample we touch following topics:

 •	Usage of [Maven](https://maven.apache.org/) for Java